Deportation of the Balkars: World War II mobilization and desertion

+Cherek Valley massacre and aftermath

+In response to Soviet military actions, the deserters adopted insurgent tactics, including an attack on the district executive committee.
+In an effort to subdue the insurgents, NKVD forces sealed off five villages, and took hostages to force a surrender.
+Concerns over the German advance prompted the NKVD to burn three villages and execute 1,500 residents, predominantly women, children, and elderly men.
+In response, insurgents killed seven soviet soldiers.
+Before withdrawing, the NKVD gatherd all the bodies in a building and set it on fire.
+The massacre had been ordered by the headquarters of the 37th Army to Lieutenant-Colonel Shikin, the commander of the 11th NKVD Security Division.

+Following the operation, Shikin wrote to Captain Fedor Nakin, who had been sent to commit the massacre: “I approve of your actions, and the soldiers have performed outstandingly.
+If you cleanse Sredniaia Balkariia of the bastards who betrayed the motherland instead of defending it and became bandits, you will complete a mission of great importance.” however, Senior Lieutenant Seskov, sent to investigate the massacre, reported that the unit had executed many innocent civilians with no connections to the bandits.
+Seskov noted that in one village 20% of the victims were children aged 1 to 5, and an additional 15% were aged 6 to 10.
+The massacre and subsequent “retaliatory” actions, led many Balkars to oppose the USSR and collaborate with German occupation.

 In early 1943 the KBASSR was liberated by the Soviet Army.
 Nalchik was liberated by troops of the 37th army together with local partisans.
 Despite this, according to Soviet reports in May 1943 there were 44 groups of anti-Soviet rebels, 941 people, on KBASSR territory; these included former Communist Party members.

+In January 1943, 3,000 people residents of Kabardino-Balkaria retreated westward with the Germans, in hopes of evading punishment for collaboration.

 Causes of deportation

 Stalinism

 It is believed that the reason for the deportation of the Balkars, in a broad sense, was the Stalinist system, which depended on the repression of the Soviet people.
 More specifically Kabarda and Balkaria had acquired a reputation for political unreliability during the repressions of the 1920-30s.
 During this period, from a Kabardino-Balkarian population of 359,236, 17,000 were arrested for political reasons, 9,547 of them were tried, and 2,184 shot.
 Repression continued during the prewar and war years.
 Many notable people were arrested and sentenced: H. Appaev — Chairman of the Chegemsky district Executive Committee, Deputy of the Supreme Soviet of the RSFSR; S. Chumakov — head of the CPSU, A. Mokaev — Chairman of the Presidium of the Supreme Soviet of the KBASSR; A. Nastev — Chairman of the Elbrus District Administration, Deputy of the Supreme Soviet of the USSR.
 All of them were rehabilitated in the 1950s and 1960s.